kbase/groups/README.md

 {
     "id": <the group ID>,
-    "private": <true if the group is private, false otherwise>, "role": <'owner', 'admin', 'member', or 'none', as appropriate>, "name": <the group name>,
+    "private": <true if the group is private, false otherwise>, "privatemembers": <true if the members list is private, false otherwise>, "role": <'owner', 'admin', 'member', or 'none', as appropriate>, "name": <the group name>,
     "owner": <the User data or user name for the group owner>,